 While Roesdahl’s writing style is certainly simple enough for the general reader to follow along without having to scratch his or her head, she doesn’t particularly go out of her way to make the writing entertaining.
 The style is more of a lighter, simpler version of conventional academic writing.
 Some readers will feel that this style is meatier than the more entertaining works and will appreciate the lack of “pandering.”
 Others will find it dry and uninviting.
 It’s all a matter of your personal taste.

 However, if depth and detail of information is your primary concern, then Roesdahl’s book will serve as a better single-volume introduction to the Vikings than any other book out there.
-Click here to view or buy The Vikings at Amazon, where it’s discounted 32% from its list price.
+Click here to view or buy The Vikings at Amazon.

 6. The Sagas of Icelanders